Getting hit in the testicles is hundreds of times more painful than labor or childbirth.

 This meme does little to shed any light on the battle of which experience is the most painful.
 First and foremost, there is no “del” unit of pain.
 Researchers at Cornell University proposed a measurement of pain called the “dol” in the 1940s, but this measurement was never widely used.
 The “del” can’t be explained away by a typo, either, as the dol scale only had a range between 0 and 10.5.

 The logic is also nonsensical.
-The main reason the dol — and other measurements of pain — never caught on is that pain is subjective and difficult to quantify by nature:
+The main reason the dol — and other measurements of pain — ever caught on is that pain is subjective and difficult to quantify by nature:

 Everyone feels pain differently.
 Some people have conditions that should cause great pain, but don’t.
 Others have no sign of a physical problem, but are in great pain.
 Your level of chronic pain can’t be assessed in a scientific test or screening.